rust-gamedev/rust-gamedev.github.io/content/news/049/index.md

 is a falling sand simulator in which you can define your own interactive sand rules.

-It is the developer's exploration project into GPU sand simulation.
-Recently, the app has been taken to another level with a complete rewrite.
+Continuing the developer's exploration into GPU sand simulation the app has been recently taken to another level with a complete rewrite.
 Now, with some [training](https://docs.gravitongame.art/Tutorial), you can program your own rules for the sand.
 Many example sands are provided from acid and blood to the classic